helm/helm-2to3/README.md

 **Note:** There is a limit set on the number of versions/revisions of a release that are converted.
 It is defaulted to 10 but can be configured with the `--release-versions-max` flag.
 When the limit set is less that the actual number of versions then only the latest release versions up to the limit will be converted.
 Older release versions with not be converted.
-If `--delete-v2-releases ` is set, thes older versions will remain in Helm v2 storage but will no longer be visible to Helm v2 commands like `helm list`.
+If `--delete-v2-releases ` is set, these older versions will remain in Helm v2 storage but will no longer be visible to Helm v2 commands like `helm list`.
 [Clean up](#clean-up-helm-v2-data) will remove them from storage.

 ### Clean up Helm v2 data